 The material of choice for the majority of parts was traditionally slow-grown Baltic softwood with, in better quality work, hardwood specified for the cill portions.

 Bringing sash window design into the 21st Century, your windows can be produced to be as authentic as possible to their original counterparts but with much more efficient and advanced technologies.

-Double glazed box sash windows are provided with weights and cords to hold it in a place in any opening position: the sash weight is connected to the window frame by a chain (metal) or cord (nylon or cotton/hemp or other material) that runs over the pully at the top of the frame.
+Double glazed box sash windows are provided with weights and cords to hold it in a place in any opening position: the sash weight is connected to the window frame by a chain (metal) or cord (nylon or cotton/hemp or other material) that runs over the Pully at the top of the frame.
 Sash chain might be selected to negate the requirement for cord replacement and also better handle the increased weight of the sashes – a long-term investment.

 The trickle ventilation to be machined into the frames is not recommended.
-This feature is intrinsic to the design and the application of plastic vent covers devalues integrity of the product.
-There are many ways to provide alternative ventilation, your architect or building contractor should be able to guide you in this.
+This feature is intrinsic to the design and the application of plastic vent covers devalues the integrity of the product.
+There are many ways to provide alternative ventilation, your architect or building contractor should be able to guide you through this.

 In conclusion, the box frame is most ideal for town and city living.
 Unlike casement (hinged) styles of window, the sashes of a box frame do not impede traffic passing by when they are open, they can be securely locked and their proportions are extremely variable, making them suitable for almost every size of opening.

 The elegance of Curved Sash Windows made them so attractive that they have stood the test of the time and their classical design is used also today, just in many other forms.
 One of these forms are bent glass timber Curved Sash Windows – windows that can be fitted into curved walls, made from bent glass.
 They can give to your property an interesting architectural distinction or enhance value with a unique structure.